Why You Should Go For Student Exchange Programme (SEP)

 Who doesn’t love free S/Us?
 Want to clear a core module that your seniors constantly complain about?
 Tempted to learn Korean after watching Descendants of the Sun?
 Interested in picking up new skills such as gymming or skiing through elective modules?
 If your SEP school offers a mappable module of your interest, go for it.
 The best part is that you only have to achieve a “pass” grade.

-If you think the education system in Singapore is too stressful, having the opportunity to study in other countries would be a nice change in pace.
+If you think the education system in Singapore is too stressful, having the opportunity to study in other countries through study abroad programs would be a nice change in pace.
 You would be able to freeze your CAP for the semester and try out new modules without the pressure of scoring well.

 ***If the grades during SEP matters to you, then please study hard.